 At a national level the National Framework Document for the Fire and Rescue Service sets out the Government's expectations for the Fire and Rescue Service.
 This framework, together with the Fire Service's statutory responsibilities, plays an important role in what the Fire Service does.

-At a local level the Suffolk Community Strategy 'Transforming Suffolk' 2008 - 2028 (PDF, 1MB) sets out how local authorities in the county, including the County Council and Fire and Rescue Service, along with Police, Health and other agencies will tackle the problems and opportunities facing Suffolk between now and 2028.
+At a local level the Suffolk Community Strategy 'Transforming Suffolk' 2008 to 2028 (PDF, 1MB) sets out how local authorities in the county, including the County Council and Fire and Rescue Service, along with Police, Health and other agencies will tackle the problems and opportunities facing Suffolk between now and 2028.
 As part of Suffolk County Council we work within the larger organisation towards the overarching objectives, shown in Suffolk County Council: Our Priorities 2017-2021 (PDF, 1.8MB).

 The views of the community have a clear impact on what Suffolk Fire and Rescue Service decide to do.
 These views are captured through the consultation that supports our Integrated Risk Management Planning process.